cyberconcepts/loops/expert/README.txt

 A query instance consists of

 - a base query (a composition of terms)
-- one or more query filter that will be joined with the base query
+- one or more query filters that will be joined with the base query
 - a result filter that will be applied to the result set of the preceding steps